-Recognized for its Plant A Thousand Gardens Collaborative Nutrition Initiative (now called Edible Garden Initiative), The Education Fund was one of two nonprofits selected for the top honor and, at that time, the sole Miami-Dade County recipient of the Sapphire statewide award that recognizes nonprofit organizations for demonstrating excellence in addressing health disparities within their communities.
+Recognized for its Plant A Thousand Gardens Collaborative Nutrition Initiative (now called Food Forests for Schools), The Education Fund was one of two nonprofits selected for the top honor and, at that time, the sole Miami-Dade County recipient of the Sapphire statewide award that recognizes nonprofit organizations for demonstrating excellence in addressing health disparities within their communities.

-Positive data from Edible Garden Initiative participants (CNI at the time) showed an 80% increase in children who reported eating vegetables with lunch and that 88% of parents were preparing healthier foods.
-EGI has since expanded to 51 Miami-Dade County Public Schools, 11 of which are food forests with edible landscapes that grow produce for use in cafeteria meals and to send home to parents.
+Positive data from Food Forests for Schools (FFS) participants (CNI at the time) showed an 80% increase in children who reported eating vegetables with lunch and that 88% of parents were preparing healthier foods.
+FFS has since expanded to 51 Miami-Dade County Public Schools, 16 of which are Food Forests with edible landscapes that grow produce for use in cafeteria meals and to send home to parents.

 “This program is a model of community collaboration, involving key stakeholders—educators, parents, students, chefs, gardeners, community wellness advocates, etc.—in an effort to teach students, and subsequently families, the importance of a nutritious lifestyle,” the committee wrote.

 “With this fabulous confirmation that we are on the right track, we are one step closer to ensuring that every school has an edible garden and every child has improved health and eating habits for a lifetime,” said Linda Lecht, president of The Education Fund.